Skip to main content

 Casual Employee

-The notice period is set out in a modern award or agreement.
-It’s usually 2-3 weeks.
+The notice period is typically set out in a modern award or employee agreement.
+The notice period is usually 4 weeks but you can choose to alter this initially in your employee’s contract.
 A part-time employee is also entitled to written notice or payment if you wish to terminate their employment.

 There is no notice period.
 Unless your employee’s agreement or award specifies a different notice period.